Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

 - **Simplistic UI:** Interactive, step-by-step workflow with persistent results and clear progress indicators.

 ## Prerequisites
-- **Azure Subscription** - Azure Free Trial subscription or Azure for Students would also work
+- **Azure Subscription** - Azure Free Trial subscription or Azure for Students subscription would also work
 - **Python 3.8+**
 - **Required Python packages** (see `requirements.txt`)
 - **ODBC Driver 18+ for SQL Server** (for pyodbc)